MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 1. Download the installation script to install.

   + [https://aka.ms/mls-py](https://aka.ms/mls-py) installs version 9.2.1 of the Microsoft Python packages.
-This is version corresponds to a default in SQL Server 2017.
+This version corresponds to a default SQL Server 2017 instance.

   + [https://aka.ms/mls93-py](https://aka.ms/mls93-py) installs version 9.3 of the Microsoft Python packages.
 This version is a better choice if your remote SQL Server 2017 instance is [bound to Machine Learning Server 9.3](../r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).